WICG/turtledove/OUTCOME_BASED.md

 ## Mathematical framework for microtargeting prevention

-We present a **proof of concept** algorithm and analyse its microtargeting prevention aspects.
+We present a **proof of concept** validation algorithm and analyse its microtargeting prevention aspects.
 The purpose of the algorithm is to show that, within outcome-based TURTLEDOVE, it is possible to reason with mathematical precision about microtargeting prevention guarantees.

 We show how to make sure each ad, if validated, is expected to reach a certain number of users at least once.
 The browser teams may choose to enforce different properties of the bidding ecosystem (see [Final remarks](#final-remarks)).